MOTTO: Improvise, Adapt, Adjust, and Overcome

 Who Am I?

 I grew up in Gastonia and had the best childhood.
 My family was creative, fun, and very loving.
 Our favorite pastime was watching movies.
-I believe those childhood memory is a strong drive for me doing what I do today.
+I believe that my childhood memory is a strong drive for me to do what I do today.

 My father was a creative genius.
-He was shooting stop-motion scenes with is 8mm film camera, before it was popular.
+Looking back, he was the first video production Director that I knew.
+He was shooting stop-motion scenes with his 8mm film camera before it was popular.
 He, along with my Uncle Joe sparked my creative flame that would take me where I am today.

 To me, life is about experience and doing what makes you happy.
 This is the reason why Episode 11 Production exists.
 I truly love creating visual stories for companies.
-I welcome challenges and being put into situation where I have to McGyver my way out of seemingly impossible obstacles.
+I welcome challenges and being put into situations where I have to McGyver, or R. Lee Ermey my way out of seemingly impossible obstacles.

 It's What I Do